FitttZee » Knowledgebase » Custard – Problems and Solutions

 Weeping or Synersis

 The terms “weeping” or “synersis” are commonly used in reference to pie meringues, baked custards, and cheesecakes.
-If custard is overcooked, the protein bonds become tighter, resulting in increased thickness, curdling, and the release of water, which is observed as small tunnels in the custard.
+If custard is overcooked, the protein bonds become tighter, resulting in increased thickness, curdling, and then release of water, which is observed as small tunnels in the custard.

 If ever needed to pour out water from a refrigerated baked cheesecake it is because of weeping due to overcooking of the cake.